cityofaustin/atd-prefect/docs/01-basics.md

 the registration does.
 Registering the file does not seem to store the logic files on Prefect's cloud.

-For Prefect Cloud to run code uses the Storage class:
+For Prefect Cloud to run code it uses the Storage class:

 >The Prefect Storage interface encapsulates logic for storing flows.
 Each storage unit is able to store multiple flows (with the constraint of name uniqueness within a given unit).